-1. Department Quality Assurance Plan (QA plan).
-The Engineer will be responsible for administering the quality-based acceptance and will institute any actions necessary toward its successful implementation.
-The Engineer will follow the contract for acceptance of the structural precast concrete elements.
+1. Department Quality Assurance Plan (QA Plan).
+The Engineer will be responsible for administering the guality-based acceptance and will institute any actions necessary toward its successful implementation if the fabricated element is required per the MQAP Manual to be accepted based on "Fabrication Inspection".
+In this case, the MDOT's Structural Fabrication Quality Manual (SFQM) will be followed in addition to this section of the special provision for acceptance of the structural precast concrete products.

 2. Testing Correlation.
-Ensure the testing equipment and associated testing personnel for both the Engineer's QA testing and Contractor's QC testing are used to conduct side by side correlation testing of the same PCC from the first load to verify correlation of both the Department's and the Contractor's test results for temperature and air content of fresh PCC.
+Ensure the testing equipment and associated testing personnel for both the Engineer's QA testing and Contractor's QC testing are used to conduct side by side correlation testing of the same PCC from the first batch to verify correlation of both the Department's and the Contractor's test results for temperature and air content of fresh PCC.
 Conduct side by side testing correlation whenever there is a change in QC or QA equipment and/or personnel for the project, or as directed by the Engineer.
-Ensure the temperature measuring devices used for QC and QA correlate relative to each other within 2 degrees Fahrenheit.
-If the air content results of two tests conducted between the Engineer's and the Contractor's testers differ by more than 0.8 percent air by volume of PCC, conduct an air content test of fresh PCC by QC using a third air meter, designated by the Engineer, but independent of the project, prior to commencement of PCC placement in an effort to resolve issues relative to non-correlation.
+Ensure the temperature measuring devices used for QC and QA correlate relative to each other within 2 °F. If the air content results of two tests conducted between the Engineer's and the Contractor's testers differ by more than 0.8 percent air by volume of PCC, conduct an air content test of fresh PCC by QC using a third air meter, designated by the Engineer, but independent of the project, prior to commencement of PCC placement in an effort to resolve issues relative to noncorrelation.

 3. QA Sampling and Testing.
-The Engineer will verify the Contractor's daily QC startup sampling and testing of temperature, slump, and air content of fresh PCC on the first load; conduct QA sampling and testing; monitor Contractor adherence to the QC plan; and inspect placed materials in such a manner as to ensure that all PCC for the project is represented.
+The Engineer will verify the Contractor's daily QC startup sampling and testing of temperature and air content of fresh PCC on the first batch; conduct QA sampling and testing; monitor Contractor adherence to the QC Plan; and inspect placed materials in such a manner as to ensure that all PCC for the project is represented.
 Ensure the testing correlation requirements of subsection d.2 of this special provision are met prior to concrete placement.